writeosahon/cordova-plugin-cloud-settings-backup-service-only/README.md

 - Passing this to an analytics service means that user can be (anonymously) tracked across app installs and devices.
 - Because the GUID is random and has no association with the user's personal identity, it is classed as **anonymous data** under GDPR and therefore is not obligated.
 - This means you don't have to offer opt-in/opt-out and are not obliged to provide retrieval or removal of their analytics data.
+    - This of course only applies if you aren't sending any other PII or pseudonymous data to analytics.

 # Authors